saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 libvirt is normally installed by default on Centos 7, if not [https://www.linuxtechi.com/install-kvm-hypervisor-on-centos-7-and-rhel-7/]

-You don't need to become root to create guest virtual machines, you can keep your own user but then make sure to add yourself in the libvirt group and check the env variable LIBVIRT_DEFAULT_URI
+You don't need to use root to create guest VM's or to use virsh, you can keep your own user but make sure to add yourself in the libvirt group and check the env variable LIBVIRT_DEFAULT_URI

 * add user to group libvirt